littlemole/moser/README.md

 - moser.exe is a console application, always shows a console, and has good support for console IO
 - xmoser.exe is a windows application.
 It will attach to console if launched from a console window, which allows for output on the console, but console input is a mess. if called in REPL mode (no arguments) it will launch a new console.
 If launched otherwise - like clicking on a .msr file from Explorer - it will NOT launch a console.

-only xmoser.exe has builtin support for XAML.
-SImple petzold style UI examples run fine with moser.exe - except that you get a console.
-If you want support for XAML you need to run it through xmoser.exe.